+'A leading company operates a wide range of health, beauty, wellness and lifestyle businesses portfolio, with comprehensive access to networks across Southeast Asia'

+Corporate mission

+- To be a leader in delivering exceptional experiences in health and lifestyle businesses - To obtain global presence and recognition

+Corporate objectives

-'A leadin Vision g company operates a wide range of health, portfolio, with comprehensive access to ne Corporate mission To be a leader in delivering exceptional experiences in health and lifestyle businesses To obtain global presence and recognition Corporate objectives Increase new products as well as expand distribution channels and marketing both in domestic and overseas to enhance ease of access for target customers and customers can remember the Company's trademark very well.
-Continuously improve the Company's internal systems to enhance speed and effectiveness of operations, while maintaining good relations with all business partners and engage in corporate social and environmental responsibility to foster long-term sustainability.
+- Increase new products as well as expand distribution channels and marketing both in domestic and overseas to enhance ease of access for target customers and customers can remember the Company's trademark very well. - Continuously improve the Company's internal systems to enhance speed and effectiveness of operations, while maintaining good relations with all business partners and engage in corporate social and environmental responsibility to foster long-term sustainability.